-Houston Methodist West (HMW) defines the Houston-Sugarland-Baytown metropolitan statistical area (MSA) as its community.
-HMW primarily serves the counties of Fort Bend and Harris though the full list of counties which fall into the specified MSA include: Waller, Montgomery, Galveston, Liberty, Wharton, Chambers, and Brazoria.
-The total MSA population with all counties considered increased by 9.1% between 2010 and 2014, equating to an addition of 541,105 residents.
-Based on the total population in comparison to all 917 metro areas in the nation, the Houston-Sugarland-Baytown
+Houston Methodist Hospital (HMH) defines the Houston-Sugarland-Baytown metropolitan statistical area (MSA) as its community.
+HMH primarily serves the following counties that are located in this MSA: Harris, Fort Bend, Montgomery, Brazoria, Galveston, Liberty, Chambers, Waller, and Wharton counties.
+The total population of the area increased by 9.1% between 2010 and 2014, equating to an addition of 541,105 residents.
+Based on the total population in comparison to all 917 metro areas in the nation, the HMH community was ranked 6th largest in 2010 and 5th largest in

-MSA was ranked 6th largest in 2010 and 5th largest in 2014.
-Annual net migration to the MSA was 88,657 residents in 2013 and 98,133 residents in 2014.ii Figure 2 below displays the current geographic footprint of the MSA that HMW is located in.
-For the purposes of this report, the assessment will zero in primarily on Harris County as it is the largest county that is primarily served by HMW though mention will be periodically made throughout on the additional counties pertaining to the service area.
+2014.
+Annual net migration to the MSA was 88,657 residents in 2013 and 98,133 residents in 2014.ii Figure 2 below displays the current geographic footprint of the HMH community.